preactjs/preact-integrations/CONTRIBUTING.md

 	**Using JSX**

 	If using JSX to build your app, you need to import the `createElement` function directly.
 When using React, it is common for developers to rely on React's default export: `import React from "react";`.
-In order for our website to work however, that import statment needs to look like `import React, { createElement } from "react";`.
+In order for our website to work however, that import statement needs to look like `import React, { createElement } from "react";`.
 We require this syntax in this website because it allows the components in the `shared` folder to be written once and used in bundles that don't include the `React.createElement` function.

 	**Styling**